 The CorNeat KPro is combined with a novel and relatively simple surgical procedure to provide an efficient, healthy and affordable remedy for millions of people with cornea-related visual impairments and is far superior to any available alternatives.

 Features, surgical kit and procedure

 The CorNeat KPro lens is designed to enable post-operative ophthalmic examinations and subsequent anterior and posterior segment surgeries (i.e. cataract and retinal surgeries).
-This is enabled by 4 openings or “ports” located on the rim of the lens at around the limbus (the edge of the cornea).
-Four corresponding port indicators can be viewed through an ophthalmic microscope direct the surgeon to the port locations.
+This is enabled by four openings or “ports” located on the rim of the lens, at around the limbus (the edge of the cornea).
+Four corresponding port indicators can be viewed through an ophthalmic microscope directing the surgeon to the port locations.
 This is required as the ports are located and placed subconjunctivally.

 CorNeat KPro’s Advantages

 CorNeat KPro is superior to keratoplasty and current keratoprosthetics in the following aspects:

 Wide field of view